-Development Cost Forecast (\$MM) 2023 2024 2025 2026 2027 Remaining Total Total Proved Undiscounted 704 958 811 650 449 101 3,674 Total Proved & Probable Undiscounted 704 958 811 650 561 1,697 5,382
+Development Cost Forecast (MM\$) 2024 2025 2026 2027 2028 Remaining Total Total Proved 811 797 750 627 511 179 3,675 Total Proved & Probable 811 797 750 627 611 2,301 5,897

-Paramount expects that future development costs will be funded with cash from operating activities and cash and cash equivalents.
+Paramount expects that future development costs will be largely or entirely funded with cash from operating activities.
 Depending on prevailing capital requirements and market conditions, Paramount may fund portions of the future development costs from borrowings under the Credit Facility, the proceeds of the sale of non-core assets or the proceeds of capital market transactions.
-Additional information concerning the Credit Facility and Paramount's costs of borrowing thereunder is included in 2022 Financial Statements and MD&A.
+Additional information concerning the Credit Facility and Paramount's costs of borrowing thereunder is included in the 2023 Financial Statements and MD&A.